 Now, the Savannah B&B cements its legacy on the property by opening its doors to patrons for a relaxing stay.

-One of Marriott's other featured hotels from its Autograph collection, the Bohemian Hotel shows that every lodging quarters on River Street offers a different experience to its guests.
-At the Bohemian Hotel you will not only find a mix of local art and historical fixtures, but you can also enjoy their Rocks on the River restaurant.
+One of Marriott's other featured hotels from its Autograph collection, the Bohemian Hotel shows that every lodging quarter on River Street offers a different experience to its guests.
+At the Bohemian Hotel, you will not only find a mix of local art and historical fixtures, but you can also enjoy their Rocks on the River restaurant.

 Looking at the outside of the Cotton Sail Hotel, it’s not hard to imagine that it was a former cotton processing factory, but don’t judge a hotel by its brick exterior.
 The rooftop bar and lounge will give you a one-of-a-kind view of the Savannah River.